 Continually increase the number of school districts that have policies and practices in place that support environmental education and sustainable schools.

-By 2040, all jurisdictions reach their target for the number of school districts that are well prepared to deliver a comprehensive and systemic approach to environmental literacy.
+By 2040, all jurisdictions reach their target for the number of school districts that are well prepared to deliver a comprehensive and systemic approach to environmental and agricultural literacy.

 MANAGEMENT STRATEGIES DEVELOPMENT AND IMPLEMENTATION